Martin Heuberger: Career

 In 2004 he became assistant coach of the Germany men's national handball team under Heiner Brand.
 Between 2011 and 2014 he then served as head coach of the national team.
+At the 2013 World Championship he guided the team to a 5th place.
+After missing qualification for both the 2012 Olympics, 2014 European Championship and 2015 World Championship he did not get his contract extended, and had to leave the team on 30 June 2014.
 Since 2018, he has been full time coach of the junior national team.